 This is where questions about those investments have come in.
 If they are particularly risky, then the entire platform is vulnerable to external forces like a collapse in the value of another cryptocurrency.
 Celsius has consistently denied they are exposed like that, but it is worth researching if you plan to use its services.

-How to buy Celsius online – a step-by-step guide
+How to buy CEL online – a step-by-step guide

 If you want to own a coin outright, an exchange is the best place to go.
 Exchanges can vary in the service they offer, particularly in terms of the range of coins available and the fees for withdrawing them, but the best bet is to pick a popular one with a good reputation.
 A couple of our favourite ones are:

 - Binance: Binance is one of the most widely-used exchanges around.
-It offers a huge variety of coins and hundreds more pairs you can use to buy them.
+It offers a huge variety of coins and hundreds more pairs, so it’s easy to find any token you want on there.
 Sign up for Binance now >

-- BitMEX: BitMex lets you buy cryptocurrency using Bitcoin and offers an intuitive platform as well as an integrated wallet you can use to store your coins.
+- BitMEX: BitMex is a Bitcoin exchange that offers an intuitive platform as well as an integrated wallet you can use to store your coins.
 Join BitMEX today >

 Step 2.
 Sign up and fund your account